-- 1 The complexity at one level might seem - 2 frightening, but it does have a striking advantage, to - 3 have so many jurisdictions and in so many instances - 4 exceedingly capable people working on trying to solve - 5 common problems provides a host of natural experiments - 6 from which we might derive conclusions about what - 7 might work better in the United States and, indeed, - 8 what the appropriate framework for global oversight - 9 might be.
-In short, a benefit of the complexity of - 10 activity, the bewildering activity that we see today, - is a remarkable opportunity to measure and assess - 12 which kinds of practices might be well adopted on a - 13 global basis. - 14 And you look at the experience of the US - 15 agencies, you notice how, in areas such as merger - 16 quidelines, the Department of Justice leniency - 17 program, the US agencies had no power to force anybody - 18 else to adopt these programs.
+1 The complexity at one level might seem 2 frightening, but it does have a striking advantage, to 3 have so many jurisdictions and in so many instances 4 exceedingly capable people working on trying to solve 5 common problems provides a host of natural experiments 6 from which we might derive conclusions about what 7 might work better in the United States and, indeed, 8 what the appropriate framework for global oversight 9 In short, a benefit of the complexity of might be. activity, the bewildering activity that we see today, 10 11 is a remarkable opportunity to measure and assess 12 which kinds of practices might be well adopted on a 13 qlobal basis.

+14 And you look at the experience of the US 15 agencies, you notice how, in areas such as merger 16 quidelines, the Department of Justice leniency 17 program, the US agencies had no power to force anybody else to adopt these programs.
 They didn't.
-By - 19 persuasion, they gained broad adoption so that - 20 leniency and mandatory merger review with a vocabulary - 21 created in the DOJ 1982 quidelines, those are - 22 universal features of the way in which we work today, - 23 all by persuasion, all by adoption, by no element of - 24 compulsion. - 25 So this is the framework that brings us to
+18 By persuasion, they gained broad adoption so that 19 leniency and mandatory merger review with a vocabulary 20 21 created in the DOJ 1982 guidelines, those are 22 universal features of the way in which we work today, 23 all by persuasion, all by adoption, by no element of 24 compulsion.

+So this is the framework that brings us to

-- 1 the point, how's the FTC adapted to this?
-To a - 2 striking degree -- and I'm not a neutral observer - 3 here, I have pride in the way in which the agency has
+1 the point, how's the FTC adapted to this?
+To a 2 striking degree -- and I'm not a neutral observer 3 here, I have pride in the way in which the agency has 4 run and I'm a fond observer of so many initiatives 5 that it's developed that you can count me as a faintly 6 biased observer here, though always speaking the 7 So a bias that predisposes me to like what the truth.
+8 FTC has done here but, of course, the truth seeker 9 that I am, always completely accurate.

-- 4 run and I'm a fond observer of so many initiatives - 5 that it's developed that you can count me as a faintly - 6 biased observer here, though always speaking the - 7 truth.
-So a bias that predisposes me to like what the - 8 FTC has done here but, of course, the truth seeker - 9 that I am, always completely accurate. - 10 One thing that we identified that's - 11 extremely important here is the development of the - 12 Office of International Affairs.
-One of the most - 13 farsighted things that Debbie Majoras did during her - 14 tenure as chair is to foster the creation of that - 15 office, to assemble a number of different units within - 16 the agency and place them in a single place with Randy - 17 Tritell as its head. - 18 I don't have, perhaps, a current accurate - 19 count, but my guess is that the total number of people - 20 dedicated to that office now exceeds 20 and perhaps - 21 25, roughly in that neighborhood.
-Ponder that for a - 22 moment.
-In 1979, when I was a young person and I had - 23 my first exposure to the Federal Trade Commission as a - 24 case handler, the total amount of FTC effort dedicated - 25 to international liaison was one half of one work
+10 One thing that we identified that's 11 extremely important here is the development of the Office of International Affairs.
+One of the most 12 farsighted things that Debbie Majoras did during her 13 14 tenure as chair is to foster the creation of that 15 office, to assemble a number of different units within 16 the agency and place them in a single place with Randy 17 Tritell as its head.

+18 I don't have, perhaps, a current accurate 19 count, but my quess is that the total number of people dedicated to that office now exceeds 20 and perhaps 20 21 25, roughly in that neighborhood.
+Ponder that for a 22 moment.
+In 1979, when I was a young person and I had 23 my first exposure to the Federal Trade Commission as a 24 case handler, the total amount of FTC effort dedicated to international liaison was one half of one work 25 year.
+That's basically one half of one person's time in 1979.